YuanSun-UoM/code_CLMU_traffic/README.md

 ## Introduction

 This repository is supplementary to the manuscript "Sun, Y., Oleson, K. W., & Zheng, Z. (2025).
-Modeling urban traffic flux in Community Earth System Model".
+Modeling urban traffic heat flux in Community Earth System Model".

 The objectives of this project are: